jbkunst/jbkunst.github.io2/_posts/2015-10-07-rchess-a-chess-package-for-r.md

 A lot time ago I wonder for some R package for chess.
 Python, JS, Java, C have chess libraries, why R not?
-The time pass and [htmlwidgets](https://github.com/ramnathv/htmlwidgets) and [V8](https://github.com/jeroenooms/v8) packages were born and now possibilities are *almost* endless.
-Anyone can make a wrapper for a JS library :D. And this is how [rchess](https://github.com/jbkunst/rchess) was born.
+But then the [htmlwidgets](https://github.com/ramnathv/htmlwidgets) and [V8](https://github.com/jeroenooms/v8) packages were born and now possibilities are *almost* endless.
+Anyone can make a wrapper for a JS library :D. And this is how [rchess](https://github.com/jbkunst/rchess) came out.

 The [rchess](https://github.com/jbkunst/rchess) package is a chess move, generation, validator; piece placement, movement, and check/checkmate/stalemate detection.
 All this powered